 Overview and Predictions

 Janis' groupthink theory and other previous studies provide the basic support for this research.
 The purpose of this research is to investigate how groupthink affects the accuracy of collective decision making when time is limited.
-Firstly, we wanted to verify that groupthink is more likely to occur under time constraints, and this would be achieved by validating the antecedents of the collective thinking mentioned in Janis' groupthink theory.
+Firstly, we aim to verify that groupthink is more likely to occur under time constraints, and this is achieved by validating the antecedents of the collective thinking mentioned in Janis' groupthink theory.
 Secondly, we wanted to prove that groupthink leads to the illusion of extreme risk adoption and unanimity, thus affecting the accuracy of collective decision-making.
-This question was tested by analyzing the experimental questionnaire data.
+This question is tested by analyzing the experimental questionnaire data.

-Hypothesis 1: Groupthink is more likely to happen under time pressure (leader, established procedure, cohesion and confidence to find alternative solution)
+Groupthink is more likely to happen under time pressure (leader, established procedure, cohesion and confidence to find alternative solution)

-Hypothesis 2: Groupthink lead to extreme risk taking because of the limited time.
+Groupthink lead to extreme risk taking because of the limited time.

-Hypothesis 3: Groupthink lead to illusion of unanimity that some members have no time to convince others.
+Groupthink lead to illusion of unanimity that some members have no time to convince others.

 A same-sex trio was asked to act as a survivor of a plane crash in the desert, and they were asked to rank 15 useful items by importance to increase their chances of survival.

 First, the participants were arranged to complete the sorting tasks independently, and all participants were given the same length of time in the process.
 The three participants were then asked to discuss the given problem and get the group’s unanimous results at the end of the discussion.
 We set different time pressure levels by controlling the duration of the group discussion, and we will investigate participants’ feelings of time pressure in the questionnaire at the end of the experiment to ensure the effectiveness of the control.
 There were pre - experiments before the start of the formal experiment, in order to find the most reasonable ranking task completion time for individuals and groups.
 At this most reasonable time, the participants would not feel that the time is not enough, or the time is too loose.
 On this basis, we adjusted the time to achieve the purpose of controlling the time pressure.
 After the instructions were completed, the researcher exited the room without any intervention in the discussion process.
 After the group discussion was completed, each participant was asked to fill out a questionnaire about the personal feelings and other related issues during the discussion.
 The task completion quality of individuals and groups is represented by their ranking result scores.
 The specific score algorithm formula is explained in detail in the next section.